belaczek/hodlwatch/README.md

 ## Features

 ### Advanced charting
+Track your portfolio value in an intuitive chart containing all your assets, stacked together.

 ### Automatic exchange data import
 Thanks to awesome [ccxt](https://github.com/ccxt/ccxt) library it has become fair simple to support many exchanges through unified API.